jFarrow02/devops-bootcamp/ch10-kubernetes/16-helm-demo.md

 1. Install `helm` (if not already installed):
     - `brew install helm`
 2. Search for the Helm Chart for mongodb
-3. Add mongodb Helm Repo:
+3. Add mongodb Helm Repo (NOTE: the helm and kubectl commands will execute against the current context/cluster):
     - `helm repo add bitnami https://charts.bitnami.com/bitnami`
 4. `helm search repo bitnami/mongo`
 5. Override default parameters in Helm Chart with a Values file: